pytorch/pytorch.github.io/_posts/2023-11-16-accelerating-generative-ai.md

 ## Optimizations

 Below we tell the story of optimizing SAM: profiling, identifying bottlenecks, and building new features into PyTorch that solve these problems.
-Throughout, we showcase our new PyTorch features: **torch.compile, SDPA, Triton kernels, Nested Tensor and semi-structured sparsity.** The following sections are progressively built upon each other, ending with our SAM-fast, now [available on Github](https://github.com/pytorch-labs/segment-anything-fast).
+Throughout, we showcase our new PyTorch features: **torch.compile, SDPA, Triton kernels, Nested Tensor, and semi-structured sparsity.** The following sections are progressively built upon each other, ending with our SAM-fast, now [available on Github](https://github.com/pytorch-labs/segment-anything-fast).
 We motivate each feature using real kernel and memory traces, using fully PyTorch native tooling, and visualize these traces with [Perfetto UI](https://perfetto.dev/).

 ### Baseline